awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

    + Modify the `explorationWeight` item exploration configuration hyperparameter to configure how much to explore\.
 Items with less interactions data or relevance are recommended more frequently the closer the value is to 1\.0\.
 The default value is 0\.3\.
    + Modify the `explorationItemAgeCutOff` item exploration configuration hyperparameter parameter to provide the maximum duration, in days relative to the latest interaction, for which items should be explored\.
 The larger the value, the more items are considered during exploration\.

    Use the following Python snippet to create a new campaign with an emphasis on exploration with exploration cut\-off at 30 days\.
+Creating a campaign usually takes a few minutes but can take over an hour\.

    ```
    import boto3